Online Hackathons 101

 After deciding on the launch date, prepare the announcements, schedule them on your social media, and send copies to your partners.
 Before going live, test everything from the landing page, the community platform, to the application form to make sure that everything is working properly and ready for the first participant to apply.
 Everything should be smooth and user-friendly.

 All in all, the time and effort managing your call for applications should ideally be minimal compared to other tasks.
-We encourage you to schedule a demo with Untap Compete to see how you can cut administrative tasks time and focus on tasks that matter.
+We encourage you to book a demo with Untap Compete to see how you can cut administrative tasks time and focus on tasks that matter.

 Now you have covered everything you need to launch your online hackathon, in the next part of this article we will cover the rest of the hackathon’s checklist, from team formation to announcing the winners.